leonidbelkind/katacoda-scenarios/stackpulse-intro/intro.md

 Welcome to StackPulse Academy!
-The place where you can learn how to imnprove the reliability of your software services and their infrastructure.
+The place where you can learn how to improve the reliability of your software services and their infrastructure.

 In this **introductory scenario** you will learn the basic principles of developing a _StackPulse playbook_, deploying it for execution and running it.